oracle/python-oracledb/doc/src/api_manual/connection.rst

 .. method:: Connection.ping()

     Pings the database to verify if the connection is valid.
+An exception is thrown if it is not, in which case the connection should not be used by the application and a new connection should be established instead.

     This function performs a :ref:`round-trip <roundtrips>` to the database, so it should not be used unnecessarily.

     Note connection pools will perform the same health check automatically, based on configuration settings.
 See :ref:`poolhealth`.

+    Also, see :meth:`Connection.is_healthy()` for a lightweight alternative.

     .. dbapimethodextension::